Kitu96/Netflix-GPT/README.md

 - Update Profile(updateProfile from firebase)
 - Fetch from TMDB Movies
-  BugFix:SignUp userdisplayName and profile picture update BugFix:if user not logged in Redirect/Browse to LoginPage / vice versa
+  BugFix:SignUp userdisplayName and profile picture update BugFix:if user not logged in Redirect/Browse to LoginPage / vice versa(Put onAuthStateChanged in Header component and navigate from here )
+- Unsubscribed to the onAuthStateChanged callback